-For each quota species a total allowable commercial catch (TACC) for a given fishing season is set prior to the commencement of that fishing season.
+For each quota species a TACC is set prior to the commencement of the fishing season.
+The TACC is the total catch of a species that may be taken by all SFR holders in a fishery during a fishing season.
 Operators are allocated a share of the TACC based on the number of SFRs that they hold.
 This is referred to as your 'quota holdings'.
 Quota holdings (SFRs) can be leased or permanently transferred between operators.
 See Table 1 for instructions on calculating your quota holdings.

-Note: Southern Bluefin Tuna is NOT a quota species under the Plan.
-To take Southern Bluefin Tuna, you must also hold Statutory Fishing Rights granted under the Southern Bluefin Tuna Fishery Management Plan 1995.
+Note: Southern Bluefin Tuna (SBT) is NOT a quota species under the Plan.
+To take SBT, you must also hold SFRs granted under the Southern Bluefin Tuna Fishery Management Plan 1995.
 See the section on Southern Bluefin Tuna in this booklet.